Aadukalam: Casting

 Shriya Saran was signed on for the project in February 2008 but eventually pulled out citing schedule conflicts.
-In April 2008, it was reported that Dhanush too had walked out of the project due to schedule issues, and that Silambarasan was set to replace him.
-However, Dhanush remained and continued with the film.
-Subsequently, in June 2009, Trisha Krishnan, who was selected to replace Saran for the role of Irene, was forced to opt out of the project after her schedule clashed with the allotted dates for her other films, Namo Venkatesa (2010) and Vinnaithaandi Varuvaayaa (2010).
+In June 2009, Trisha Krishnan, who was selected to replace Saran for the role of Irene, was forced to opt out of the project after her schedule clashed with the allotted dates for her other films, Namo Venkatesa (2010) and Vinnaithaandi Varuvaayaa (2010).
 Newcomer Taapsee Pannu, a Punjabi software engineer, was named as her replacement.
-Sri Lankan Tamil writer and political commentator V. I. S. Jayapalan portrayed the role of Karuppu's mentor, Pettaikaran, thereby making his debut in Tamil cinema.
+R. Parthiban was originally offered to portray Karuppu's mentor Pettaikaran, but declined due to scheduling conflicts.
+Sri Lankan Tamil writer and political commentator V. I. S. Jayapalan portrayed the role, thereby making his debut in Tamil cinema.
 Attakathi Dinesh makes a small cameo in the film as Dinesh, Karuppu's nemesis when it comes to winning Irene's love.
-Murugadoss plays Karuppu's friend Oole while Naren appears as Rathnasamy who is also Pettaikaran's rival in cockfighting.
+Murugadoss plays Karuppu's friend Oole while Naren appears as Rathnasamy who is Pettaikaran's rival in cockfighting; both actors added the film's title to their stage names.